soundaryalaharivalipe/spotify-clone/README.md

 - Enjoy real-time audio visualizations while listening to music

-- **Components**: Contains reusable components like the AudioPlayer and Playlist.
-- **Styles**: Contains CSS files for styling the application.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.